-- Applications must be submitted by an eligible type of applicant. - Applications must request funding within programmatic funding constraints, if applicable. - Applications must be responsive to the scope of the solicitation. - Applications must include all items designated as "critical elements." - Applicants will be checked against the General Services Administration's Excluded Parties List.
+- Applications must be submitted by an eligible type of applicant. - Applications must request funding within the funding limitation set for this solicitation (if applicable). - Applications must be responsive to the scope of the solicitation. - Applications must include all items designated as "critical elements." - Applicants will be checked against the General Services Administration's Excluded Parties List.